szetyng/HLP5/README.md

 ## Testing
 Individual module testing uses a common VisualInterface and Expecto framework, which makes it easy to understand, refactor, and develop tests for existing and new modules.
 Top level testing aims to ensure that valid programs involving instructions from multiple modules execute correctly.
 This is done in the test module `CommonTest.fs`.

+The project currently does not contain instructions which involve forward references, so the robustness of the multipass assembler can be checked by calling `multiParseLine`.

 ## Top Level functionality
 Explain how the code integrates the existing modules, how it does multi-pass to read a program.